 These emissaries of the goddess provided the vital link between the tribe and its harmony with nature.
 With sacred rituals, the priestess channeled the creative energy of the Goddess into the world.
 It was the women shamans and medicine women who sustained the communion with nature and kept open the path between the individual, the tribe and the Cosmos.

 A Pagan high priestess offers a hand shake to a North Carolina Bible Believer who refuses her peace gesture while shouting passages of the Bible at her.

 The Goddess cultures suffered the ruthless oppresssion of the patriarchal religions.
 They enslaved the goddess people, subjugating them to the power of the masculine.
 A harsh and discriminating sky-god was introduced, abrogating the influence of the goddesses and the new male priests, usurping the role of the priestesses, established an intolerant and domineering male hegemony over the people.
 Whereas the guardianship of the land had always been the role of women in the goddess cultures, new forms of marriage were enacted in order to shift the succedaneum of land inheritance to the male, which became the foundation of man's power and political authority.
 Woman, in the personification of Eve, was condemned for the fall of mankind from the sky-god's grace and women became religiously bound as the property of men.

 The world is being reawakened to the vital part that duality plays in Nature and the spiritual poverty that exists without it.
 It is the reemergence of the spirit of the Goddess that will be the catalyst in reclaiming this harmonic duality.
 It is the time to reintegrate the balance of the male and the female principles, the Sun and the Moon, the yang and the yin.
-Within all of us the Goddess Energy of Mother Earth is struggling to be emancipated so that we may return to a harmony with nature and with it a new bonding to our "Mother Earth"
+Within all of us the Goddess Energy of Mother Earth is struggling to be emancipated so that we may return to a harmony with nature and with our "Mother Earth"